 The revised Graduate Exit Survey was first administered as part of the degree process in fall 2013.
 Since that time, SSC has refined and revised the Graduate Exit Survey to reflect the needs of the College.
-In 2016-17, three hundred eighteen students completed the 45 question survey.
+In 2017-18, two hundred eighty-nine students completed the 45 question survey.
 Participation in the survey is required as part of the graduation process.
-"Quality of teaching in your major field of study" scored highest overall with 82.7% of students choosing excellent or above average while the "quality of art laboratory equipment" again received the lowest score with only 40.0% of students choosing excellent or above average.
-"Quality of lab equipment" scored low also at 53.2% as did "quality of computer laboratory equipment" at 56.9%.
+"Faculty commitment to student success and learning" scored highest overall with 79.6% of students choosing excellent or above average while the "quality of laboratory equipment" received the lowest score with only 47.7% of students choosing excellent or above average.
+"Quality of lab equipment" scored low also at 53.2% as did "quality of computer laboratory equipment" at 51.6%.
 The majority of the responses and comments reflected positive experiences by the students, but students repeatedly referenced the lack of quality lab equipment.
+SSC recently renovated the science laboratories with a Title III S.T.E.M.
+Grant.
+The other labs have not received updated equipment recently.

 The College is continuing the endeavor to formalize its process for assessing SSC students that transfer to four-year institutions.
 SSC is increasing efforts to track students as they progress in their careers and education.
 To accomplish this goal, SSC requests information from the main transfer institutions for our students.
-The information provided is based on data from University of Oklahoma, East Central University, and University of Central Oklahoma.
-Mean GPA's for students who transfer from SSC to the primary receiving institutions are slightly higher than the average GPA at these institutions, having a difference from -0.05 to 0.19.
-SSC students complete courses at these institutions successfully at a rate of 89%.
+The information provided is based on data from University of Oklahoma, Oklahoma State University, East Central University, and University of Central Oklahoma.
+Mean GPA's for students who transfer from SSC to the primary receiving institutions are slightly higher than the average GPA at these institutions, having a difference from +0.05 to +0.19.
+SSC students complete courses at these institutions successfully at a rate of 91.5%.